 The name was changed in October 2003 to ‘Little Chalfont Village Society’.

-Little Chalfont Revitalisation Group was formed in 2003 to help the whole community, especially the business section, thrive.
+Little Chalfont Revitalisation Group was formed in 2003 to help the whole community, but especially the business section, thrive.
 It was able to obtain grants from the local District, County and Parish Councils that would have been inaccessible to the Village Society.

-It was part of the network of similar bodies within the Chiltern District Council area and has made contributions to debates on various local matters.
+It was part of the network of similar bodies within the Chiltern District Council area

 Little Chalfont Community Association was formed in April 2009 following an amalgamation between the Village Society and the Revitalisation Group